-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Mice and rats administered metolazone 5 days/week for up to 18 and 24 months, respectively, at daily doses of 2 mg/kg, 10 mg/kg and 50 mg/kg, exhibited no evidence of a tumorigenic effect of the drug.
+Mice and rats administered metolazone 5 days/week for up to 18 and 24 months, respectively, at daily doses of 2, 10, and 50 mg/kg, exhibited no evidence of a tumorigenic effect of the drug.
 The small number of animals examined histologically and poor survival in the mice limit the conclusions that can be reached from these studies.

-Metolazone was not mutagenic in vitro in the Ames Test using Salmonella typhimurium strains TA-97, TA-98, TA-100, TA-102 and TA-1535.
+Metolazone was not mutagenic in vitro in the Ames Test using Salmonella typhimurium strains TA-97, TA-98, TA-100, TA-102, and TA-1535.

 Reproductive performance has been evaluated in mice and rats.
 There is no evidence that metolazone possesses the potential for altering reproductive capacity in mice.
-In a rat study, in which males were treated orally with metolazone at doses of 2 mg/kg, 10 mg/kg and 50 mg/kg for 127 days prior to mating with untreated females, an increased number of resorption sites was observed in dams mated with males from the 50 mg/kg group.
-In addition, the birth weight of offspring was decreased and the pregnancy rate was reduced in dams mated with males from the 10 mg/kg and 50 mg/kg groups.
+In a rat study, in which males were treated orally with metolazone at doses of 2, 10, and 50 mg/kg for 127 days prior to mating with untreated females, an increased number of resorption sites was observed in dams mated with males from the 50 mg/kg group.
+In addition, the birth weight of offspring was decreased and the pregnancy rate was reduced in dams mated with males from the 10 and 50 mg/kg groups.